Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

-No drug interaction studies have been conducted for Ella in vivo.
-However, in vitro data indicate that Ella is predominantly metabolized by CYP3A4.
+Several in vivo drug interaction studies have shown that Ella is predominantly metabolized by CYP3A4.

 Changes in Emergency Contraceptive Effectiveness Associated with Co-Administration of Other Products

-Drugs or herbal products that induce enzymes, including CYP3A4, may decrease the plasma concentrations of Ella, and may decrease its effectiveness.
-Some drugs or herbal products that may decrease the effectiveness of Ella include:
+Drugs or herbal products that induce CYP3A4 decrease the plasma concentrations of Ella, and may decrease its effectiveness [see Warnings and Precautions (5.4) and Clinical Pharmacology (12.3)] .
+Avoid co-administration of Ella and drugs or herbal products such as:

 - St. John's Wort